Juelz Santana

-LaRon Louis James (born February 18, 1982), better known by his stage name Juelz Santana, is an American rapper and member of East Coast hip hop group The Diplomats, also known as Dipset.
-He is best known for his appearances on Cam'ron's 2002 singles, "Oh Boy" and "Hey Ma", which peaked at numbers 4 and 3 on the Billboard Hot 100 respectively, as well as Chris Brown's 2005 triple-platinum single, "Run It!", which topped the Billboard Hot 100 for five weeks.
+LaRon Louis James Sr. (born February 18, 1982), better known by his stage name Juelz Santana, is an American rapper and member of now-defunct hip-hop group, the Diplomats (also known as Dipset).
+He is best known for his appearances on group cohort Cam'ron's 2002 singles "Oh Boy" and "Hey Ma", which peaked at numbers four and three on the Billboard Hot 100, respectively.
+His guest appearance on Chris Brown's 2005 debut single, "Run It!" peaked atop the chart for five weeks and received triple platinum certification by the Recording Industry Association of America (RIAA).
+As a lead artist, he is also known for his 2005 single "There It Go (The Whistle Song)", which peaked at number six on the chart and received platinum certification by the RIAA.

-His albums, From Me to U (2003) and What the Game's Been Missing!
-(2005) peaked at number 8 and number 9 on the Billboard 200 respectively, the latter containing the platinum single, "There It Go (The Whistle Song)".
+"There It Go" served as lead single for his debut studio album, From Me to U (2003), which was met with mixed critical response, along with his second album, What the Game's Been Missing!
+(2005).
+Both released by Def Jam Recordings, the albums both peaked within the top ten—at numbers eight and nine, respectively—of the Billboard 200.
+With Dipset, he has released three albums, and with his spin-off group Skull Gang, he released one studio album (2009).
+His 2009 single, "Back to the Crib" (featuring Chris Brown) was intended to lead his third album Born to Lose, Built to Win, which remains unreleased.
+His guest performances on Jim Jones and Ron Browz' 2008 single "Pop Champagne", and Lloyd Banks' 2010 single "Beamer, Benz or Bentley" both peaked within the top 50 of the Billboard Hot 100 as well.

-In December 2018, Santana was sentenced to 27 months in prison for carrying an unconcealed weapon in his bag at an airport.
-He was released early from prison on August 5, 2020, after serving 19 of his 27 month sentence.
+In December 2018, James was sentenced to 27 months in prison for carrying an unconcealed weapon at an airport.
+He was released early from prison on August 5, 2020, after serving 19 months of his 27-month sentence.

 Early life

-LaRon James was born in New York City to parents of African-American and Dominican descent.
-He was raised in the Sugar Hill, Harlem section of Manhattan and began rapping at the age of 5.
+James was born in New York City to African-American parents.
+He was raised in the Sugar Hill, Harlem section of Manhattan and began rapping at the age of five.
+He cites a live-in Dominican godmother as a strong influence on his early upbringing.